Endl vs \n in C++

 The output of this program is:

-This is because std::endl is an output manipulator, which is a type of function that modifies the output stream.
+This is because std::endl is an output manipulator, a function that modifies the output stream.
 Output manipulators do not occupy any additional memory.
-However, '\n' is a character, which does occupy 1 byte of memory.
+However, '\n' is a character occupying 1 byte of memory.

 Conclusion

-• In this article, we learned about the difference between endl and \n in C++.
+In this article, we learned the difference between endl and \n in C++.

-• Both endl and \n are used for inserting a new line in C++.
+Both endl and \n are used for inserting a new line in C++.

-• The main difference is the way each of them interacts with the output buffer.
+The main difference is the way each of them interacts with the output buffer.

-• In small programs there is a negligible difference between endl and \n whereas, for large programs including multiple IO Operations, endl in C++ introduces the extra overhead of flushing the buffer.
+In small programs, there is a negligible difference between endl and \n, whereas for large programs including multiple IO Operations, endl in C++ introduces the extra overhead of flushing the buffer.